bangle-io/bangle-editor/_bangle-website/src/pages/community.md

 We use [discord](https://discord.gg/hFPnbPy8nK) for syncronous communication.

-Come say hi to us, we are happy to help you out with BangleJS or if you want to provide feedback.
+Come say hi to us, we are happy to help you out with Bangle or if you want to provide feedback.
 Click [here](https://discord.gg/hFPnbPy8nK) to join.

 ## 🐞 Bugs/Features